axelboc/website-cass/collections/books/the-sandman.md

 spineColour: "#020202"
 ---

-Neil Gaiman, do I really need to say why?
+The Sandman comics are famous, so perhaps I don't need to say too much about them.
+But every time I read them, I find something new to amaze me.